 We are very excited about this new integration platform partnership as it will allow our customers to easily connect Docparser to their favorite Microsoft products (Office 365, OneDrive, MS Access, …).
 But this is not all.
-Microsoft Flow supports literally hundreds of third party cloud applications which you can connect to Docparser.
+Microsoft Flow supports literally hundreds of third-party cloud applications that you can connect to Docparser.
 Not to mention that this new integration also brings Docparser closer to companies running on the Azure cloud.
 Microsoft saw a huge shift towards the cloud during the last years and we are happy to be a part of this movement.

 The Docparser Microsoft Flow Connector